bdunbar22/UnderBar/README.md

 The first point was interesting.
 I know Jeff because, along with [Eric Knell](https://www.linkedin.com/in/eric-knell-31bb072), he was my boss at Outpace, a company that I joined predominantly because it was a Clojure shop.
 After Outpace they had worked together again and 'fixed' Java.

-The second... the second bit peeked my interest.
+The second... the second bit piqued my interest.

 Jeff and Eric's premise is that Java 8 can become functional enough if you abandon classes, tricky in a language where everything is a class based object.
 The trick?